Q+A: The English International School, Moscow East

 We will also arrange ‘taster’ mornings or days together with the family if it is thought it will help the induction.
 We then allocate a classmate as a ‘Buddy’ so the children have that immediate peer support for the early part of their new start.
 Both the DH and Principal will make a point of visiting the children in class a few days after they have started to find out how they have settled.

 What accreditations do you have?

-We are members of COBIS, (The Council of British International Schools), CIS (Council of International Schools) and currently proceeding through the CIS accreditation process with a Team Visit scheduled for March 2017.
+We are members of COBIS, (The Council of British International Schools), CIS (Council of International Schools) and currently proceeding through the CIS accreditation process.
 We’re also registered with both Cambridge and Edexcel Examination Boards.